Types of Opportunities:

 Volunteers are needed across the many departments of Richmond National Battlefield Park.
 Most volunteers fall under two types of projects: interpretation and resource management.

-Interpretation volunteers will work with rangers to help share the stories of Richmond National Battlefield Park by staffing visitor centers, giving tours, and working special events.
+Interpretation volunteers work with rangers to help share the stories of Richmond National Battlefield Park by staffing visitor centers, giving tours, and working special events.

 Frequently Asked Questions: